In this post –

 About ACS Laboratory:

-ACS Laboratory is the largest ISO certified, DEA registered, CLIA certified hemp/cbd and cannabis testing facility in the United States.
+ACS Laboratory is the largest ISO Compliant, DEA registered, CLIA certified hemp/cbd and cannabis testing facility in the United States.
 It is a clinical-grade operation that has been continuously refining hemp testing methods for 10+ years.
 The team at ACS Laboratory is committed to elevating the hemp and cannabis industry by providing a reliable, consistent source of testing.